ddev/ddev/docs/content/users/debugging-profiling/xhprof-profiling.md

 Another example: you could exclude memory profiling so there are fewer columns to study.
 Change `xhprof_enable(XHPROF_FLAGS_MEMORY);` to `xhprof_enable();` in `.ddev/xhprof/xhprof_prepend.php` and remove the `#ddev-generated` at the top of the file.
 See the docs on [xhprof_enable()](https://www.php.net/manual/en/function.xhprof-enable.php).

+## XHGui

+XHGui is a graphical interface for XHProf profiling data that can store the results in MongoDB or PDO database.

+XHGui is a available via the official ddev-xhgui addon.
+See <https://github.com/ddev/ddev-xhgui> for the latest information.

 ## Information Links

 * [php.net xhprof](https://www.php.net/manual/en/book.xhprof.php)